 I thoroughly researched the climatic conditions and our activities when deciding what to pack for Yellowstone.
 We planned a week of day hikes, seeing the key sites and some evening wildlife spotting.
 Our accommodation was a reasonably basic, but comfortable mix of cabins and lodge rooms located inside and outside the park.
 Depending on the location and style of accommodation, they offered varying amenities ranging from no fridge, tv or internet, to full kitchenette, cable and wifi.

 Almost carry-on only

-For the most part our clothing and toiletries for the week fit nicely within the carry-on allowance.
-James and I shared one checked bag between us to contain extra equipment such as hiking staff, basic kitchen supplies and camera tripod.
+For the most part, our clothing and toiletries for the week fit nicely within the carry-on allowance.
+James and I shared one checked bag between us to contain extra equipment such as hiking staff, basic kitchen supplies and a camera tripod.

 Cooking and eating

-The majority of the trip we made our own breakfasts and packed lunches, then ate at local cafes and restaurants for dinner.
+For the majority of the trip we made our own breakfasts and packed lunches then ate at local cafes and restaurants for dinner.
 We took along items from our picnic set as listed below, to give us the basic tools to prepare sandwiches while minimising single-use plastics.

 Yellowstone National Park lies at an average elevation of 8000ft.
 Not only do you need to consider altitude sickness at this elevation, but you’re also much more vulnerable to sunburn.
 According to WebMD, “UV exposure increases about 4% for every 1000ft (305m) gain in elevation.”

 Remember you are travelling to a National Park!
 Try to minimise packaging and disposables as much as possible.
 Furthermore, consider the environmental impact of the toiletries you pack and opt for as many natural products as you can to minimise chemicals in wastewater.